stevepereira/visible.is/hugo/content/docs/quickstart/tour.md

 ## Team and Guest Management

-Invite your clients or team members to update your site for you.
+Invite your clients or team members to allow them to update the site with Forestry.

 Editors that only have access to one specific site are called Guests in Forestry.
 These roles are ideal for non-technical users that maintain a site on a regular basis (e.g. writers, clients or marketers).
 You can add a Guest to your site in the sidebar by clicking on the + and adding their e-mail address.